70th Anniversary Holodomor

-It was engineered by Stalin and his hangmen to teach Ukraine’s independent farmers “a lesson they would not forget” for resisting collectivization, which meant giving up their land and livestock to the state.
-(Ukraine was then under Soviet domination).
-Moreover, it was meant to deal “a crushing blow” to any national aspirations of the Ukrainian people, 80 percent of whom were peasant farmers.
+Stalin and his followers were determined to teach Ukraine’s farmers “a lesson they would not forget” for resisting collectivization, which meant giving up their own land to work on government controlled farms.
+Moreover, the famine was meant to deal “a crushing blow” to any aspirations for independence from the Soviet Union by the Ukrainians, 80 percent of whom worked the land.

 While millions of people in Ukraine and in the mostly ethnically Ukrainian areas of the northern Caucasus were dying, the Soviet Union was denying the famine and exporting enough grain from Ukraine to have fed the entire population.
 For 50 years, surviving generations were forbidden to speak of it, until the Soviet Union was near collapse.

 The purpose of this website is to help students and the general public learn more about the Holodomor and how this knowledge is relevant to understanding today’s world.

 Each item has been selected for overall accuracy and quality of presentation, relevance to education or basic research, and ease of access.
 Most of the items have brief descriptions about their content.

 We share this information and these painful memories

 so that we all may be vigilant,

 so that we all make ourselves strong against the power of lies and ideologies of hate,

 so that we all strive to work together for the human dignity of all.